telerik/fiddler-everywhere-docs/user-guide/settings/themes.md

 ---
-title: Themes
+title: Theme
 description: "Style the appearance of Fiddler Everywhere by selecting an available theme of your choice."
 slug: themes-settings-submenu
 publish: true
-position: 70
+position: 90
 ---

-# Themes Menu
+# Theme Menu

-The **Themes** menu contains a set of UI themes, which you can apply to the Fiddler Everywhere application.
+The **Theme** menu contains a set of UI themes, which you can apply to the Fiddler Everywhere application.

 by default, Fiddler Everywhere renders its **Default Light** theme.
 To change it, select a new theme from the menu, and click **Save**.